vipulpathak113/kubernetes-proj/Readme.md

    It is a distrbuted reliable key value store by Kubernetes to store all data used to manage the cluster.
 When you have multiple nodes and multiple Masters in your cluster, etcd stores all that information is a distributed manner.
    It is also responsible for implementing locks within cluster to ensure that there are no conflicts between the masters.

-8. **What are schedulers?**
+8. **What are Kube Scheduler?**

-   It is responsible for distributing work or containers.
-It looks for newly created containers and assign them to nodes.
+   The Kubernetes scheduler is a control plane process which **assigns Pods to Nodes.** The scheduler determines which Nodes are valid placements for each Pod in the scheduling queue according to constraints and available resources.

 9. **What are controllers?**